Dialect continuum: Persian

-The Persian language in its various varieties (Tajiki and Dari), is representative of a dialect continuum.
-The divergence of Tajik was accelerated by the shift from the Perso-Arabic alphabet to a Cyrillic one under the Soviets.
+The varieties of the Persian language, including Tajiki and Dari, form a dialect continuum.
+The divergence of Tajik was accelerated by the shift from the Perso-Arabic alphabet to a Cyrillic one under Soviet rule.
 Western dialects of Persian show greater influence from Arabic and Oghuz Turkic languages, but Dari and Tajik tend to preserve many classical features in grammar and vocabulary.
 Also the Tat language, a dialect of Persian, is spoken in Azerbaijan.

 Turkic

 Turkic languages are best described as a dialect continuum.
-Geographically this continuum starts at the Balkans in the west with Balkan Turkish, includes Turkish in Turkey and Azerbaijani language in Azerbaijan, extends into Iran with Azeri and Khalaj, into Iraq with Turkmen, across Central Asia to include Turkmenistan, Uzbekistan, Kazakhstan, Kyrgyzstan, to southern Regions of Tajikistan and into Afghanistan.
-In the south, the continuum starts in northern Afghanistan, northward to Chuvashia.
+Geographically this continuum starts at the Balkans in the west with Balkan Turkish, includes Turkish in Turkey and the Azerbaijani language in Azerbaijan, and extends into Iran with Azeri and Khalaj, into Iraq with Turkmen, across Central Asia to include Turkmenistan, Uzbekistan, Kazakhstan, and Kyrgyzstan, to southern Regions of Tajikistan, and into Afghanistan.
+In the south, the continuum ranges from northern Afghanistan northward to Chuvashia.
 In the east it extends to the Republic of Tuva, the Xinjiang autonomous region in Western China with the Uyghur language and into Mongolia with Khoton.
 The entire territory is inhabited by Turkic speaking peoples.
 There are three varieties of Turkic geographically outside the continuum: Chuvash, Yakut and Dolgan.
-They have been geographically separated from the other Turkic languages for an extensive period of time, and Chuvash language stands out as the most divergent from other Turkic languages.
+They have been geographically separated from the other Turkic languages for an extensive period of time, and the Chuvash language stands out as the most divergent from other Turkic languages.

 There are also Gagauz speakers in Moldavia and Urum speakers in Georgia.

 The Turkic continuum makes internal genetic classification of the languages problematic.
 Chuvash, Khalaj and Yakut are generally classified as significantly distinct, but the remaining Turkic languages are quite similar, with a high degree of mutual intelligibility between not only geographically adjacent varieties but also among some varieties some distance apart.
-Structurally, the Turkic languages are very close to one another, and they share basic features such as SOV word order, vowel harmony and agglutination.
+Structurally, the Turkic languages are very close to one another, and they share basic features such as SOV word order, vowel harmony (except the Karluk sub-branch and Khalaj) and agglutination.

 Indo-Aryan languages

 Many of the Indo-Aryan languages of the Indian subcontinent form a dialect continuum.
-What is called "Hindi" in India is frequently Standard Hindi, the Sanskritized register of the colloquial Hindustani spoken in the Delhi area, the other register being Urdu.
+What is called Hindi in India is frequently Standard Hindi, the Sanskritized register of the colloquial Hindustani spoken in the Delhi area, contrasted with the register Urdu.
 However, the term Hindi is also used for the different dialects from Bihar to Rajasthan and, more widely, some of the Eastern and Northern dialects are sometimes grouped under Hindi.
 The Indo-Aryan Prakrits also gave rise to languages like Gujarati, Assamese, Maithili, Bengali, Odia, Nepali, Marathi, Konkani and Punjabi.